joahking/bcn_api_talk/bcn_api_talk.md

       format.xml
     end
   end
 end

 !SLIDE

 ## coding insides

-* rails builder is a pain, beware of using instruct on him
+* rails XmlBuilder is a pain, beware of using instruct on him

+!SLIDE

-* nokogiri fast but no skip_instruct
+* nokogiri builder fast but no skip_instruct (easy to patch)

 !SLIDE